-However, we can still learn about the details of this fascinating project from EPFL documents, including this 2013 brochure. – An incredibly in-depth version was published later in 2015.
+We can learn much more about the details of this fascinating project from EPFL documents, including this 2013 brochure. – An incredibly in-depth version was published later in 2015.
 [40 pages, 130MB PDF, lots of high quality photos] view or download.

 (Return to post)

 Photos of the 2019 EPFL display at the festival.

 On the EPFL website there is a 2010 video overview of the planned project (see side bar)

 and up-to-date information on the project progress and latest status.

 As of November 2016 the “Montreux Heritage Lab2” at the EPFL allows access to the archives.
 Follow their site to check the schedule.